giuschio/scan_merger_2/README.md

 ### 1.3.
 The obstacle_tracker node

-This node tracks and filters the circular obstacles with the use of Kalman filter.
+This node tracks and filters the circular and line segment obstacles with the use of Kalman filter.
 It subscribes to messages of custom type `obstacle_detector/Obstacles` from topic `raw_obstacles` and publishes messages of the same type under topic `tracked_obstacles`.
-The tracking algorithm is applied only to the circular obstacles, hence the segments list in the published message is simply a copy of the original segments.
+The tracking algorithm is applied to both, the circular obstacles and line segments.
 The tracked obstacles are supplemented with additional information on their velocity.

 -----------------------
 <p align="center">